 He appeared to have earned the respect of his peers and was well-educated and admired.
 But then she had found a bit in the diary suggesting that he had a secret shared with one of the women who worked at the palace.
 Was there more to him than people had first thought?

 ‘I have discovered something quite scandalous!’ said the diary entry for October 23rd 1573.
-‘Young Miss Eleanor is regularly to be found in the stables with a boy who can be heard making noises usually only heard when a mare is serviced!’
+‘Young Miss Eleanor is regularly to be found with her skirts over her head in the stables – with a boy who can be heard making noises usually only heard when a mare is covered!’
 Karen had laughed at that – some of the girls who thought History was boring would love those kind of juicy details, but on second thoughts maybe not, their raging hormones really didn’t need any encouragement.

 Then there was another one later in 1574 hinting that Eleanor had moved on from getting her jollies with lowly grooms and soldiers.

-“You promised you would help me – it is your responsibility Matthew.”
+“You promised you would help me – you can’t let me down Matthew!”
 ‘Well, well!
 As I smiled knowingly to myself, he then told her to speak to no-one else and promised that he would take care of her.
 Very interesting Your Grace – I may turn that information to my advantage.’